SESYNC-ci/R-utils/README.md

 # Functions list by source file

+*lists.R*

+- `nest_vector`: create a list from a vector based on the position of headers

 *polygons.R*

 - `get_clip_rect`: create a rectangle of given size around a point, can be used with both projected and long/lat coordinates